markekraus/PSRAW/docs/Module/Request-RedditOAuthToken.md

 ```

 ### -Code
-Best used for: Automation, bots and long running unattended process when a single application may act on behalf of one or more users or when you do not wish to store or continually transmit reddit user crednetials.
+Best used for: Automation, bots and long running unattended process when a single application may act on behalf of one or more users or when you do not wish to store or continually transmit reddit user credentials.

 Offers the best security and flexibility.

 The `Code` switch will initiate a `Authorization_Code` grant flow.
 This grant type uses the Client ID and Redirect URI to direct a user to log in on reddit and authorize the application via GUI web browser.
-Once the user has logged in and authorized the application, reddit will return an authorization code to the Redirct URI.
+Once the user has logged in and authorized the application, reddit will return an authorization code to the Redirect URI.
 The GUI browser will close and the  authorization code is then used along with the client ID and Client Secret to request an Access Token and Refresh Token.
 The Access Token is valid for 60 minutes and is used to authenticate with the Reddit API.
 Once the Access Token expires the Refresh Token, Client ID, and Client Secret are used to request a new Access Token.
 The Refresh Token is valid until the user or application revokes it.

 This process requires a interactive powershell session.
 It only needs to be done once.
 For automation purposes, the initial `Request-RedditOAuthToken` needs to be done from a normal PowerShell console.
 Once the token has been issued, export it with `Export-RedditOAuthAToken`.
 The exported token can then be imported in other scripts with `Import-RedditOAuthToken`.
 The token will automatically update on the next call the API made by functions in this module.